Cheerleader Camp: Plot

 In the meantime, Alison and Bonnie compete for title of Queen, which Bonnie wins.
 Tim manages to impress a cheerleader from another team and takes her outside to have sex with her.
 He returns almost immediately with his hand covered in blood and reveals that he has found Theresa's body.
 Brent announces at the party that there is a killer on the loose, prompting the cheerleaders to panic and flee in their cars.
 Miss Tipton stumbles drunkenly into the woods to search for Pam, but she is soon killed.
 Alison, Cory, Bonnie, Tim, and Brent try to drive away, only to discover that their car has been tampered with, rendering it undriveable.

 The four hear gunshots in the woods, causing them to run separate directions; Alison returns to the van followed by Brent, Bonnie, and Cory, who claims someone attacked her in the woods.
 Brent retrieves Timmy's video camera in the woods, where they watch Timmy being killed on tape.
 The four set a booby trap using a bear trap in the tool shed, which inadvertently kills the Sheriff.
 They then encounter Pop, armed with a shotgun; Cory accuses Pop to be the killer and shoots him with a revolver.
 Back at the camp, Cory and Bonnie go to call the police, leaving Brent alone with Alison.
 He attempts to have sex with her, but she resists.
 Cory stumbles in, saying she can't find Bonnie; Brent goes to look for her and Cory tells Alison she thinks Brent may be the killer.
 Armed with the revolver, Cory sends Alison to shoot Brent.
 They find him standing over Bonnie's corpse and Alison shoots him.
 When the police arrive, they charge a distraught Allison with the murders.
 Cory supports this, claiming that Alison would have done anything to be number one.
 In the ambulance, Alison insists she only killed Brent, but the detective says that Cory blamed all the murders on her.
 Alison screams as she is taken away while Cory, dressed in a cheerleading uniform, cheers in front of the camp at dawn.

 Cast

 Production

 According to a Los Angeles Times article, the film was slated to be shot in Oregon in September 1987, though filming took place primarily at Camp Nelson and the Sequoia National Forest, as well as Bakersfield, California.
 The film was loosely based on the murder of Kirsten Costas in 1984.

 Release

 In a review in Variety, the reviewer credited as "Gerz." stated the film played theatrically for about a week in early 1988 under the title Bloody Pom Poms on its release by Atlantic Releasing.
-The film was released by Prisim Entertainment on video cassette.